Human Resources

 Our Approach

-To enrich corporate culture founded on respect for human rights, NTT Communications has been promoting human rights education by establishing a Basic Policy on Human Rights Education.
+To enrich corporate culture founded on respect for human rights, NTT DOCOMO BUSINESS has been promoting human rights education by establishing the Basic Policy on Human Rights Education.

 Governance